prazmara/defog-detection-benchmark/README.md

 ### Dataset

 Our experiments rely on the Foggy Cityscapes dataset.
-Please download it from the official source and place it in the data/ directory.
+Please download it from the official source and place it according to each method's requirements.
+[Link to Foggy Cityscapes dataset.](https://www.cityscapes-dataset.com/dataset-overview/)

 ### Running the code